mmontossi/cachers/README.md

 end
 ```

 NOTE: Updates work automatically when records are saved, there is no need to add a method to replace values.

-## Usage

 If you need to manually cache, recache, or uncache a record:
 ```ruby